deptagency/algomart/apps/api/README.md

 ## Get started

-In the `api` service, you'll want to ensure that you've configured your `.env` file and set up a database.
-Make sure you've created a Postgres databases that matches what's set in the `DATABASE_URL` key in your `.env` file.
+Duplicate `.env.sample` > `.env` in the `api` folder and enter the required environment variables.
+Make sure you've created a Postgres databases that matches what's set in the `DATABASE_URL` key in your `api/.env` file.

+_NOTE_: The `api/.env` and the `scribe/.env` are almost identical, and will share most values.

 Per the `.env`, you'll also need to be connected to an Algorand node, whether in development or production.